Kaibalya27/MNIST-classification/README.md

 ## Visualizations

 Sample predictions on test images are visualized in the script output.
-Generated images from the GAN model (if applicable) are saved as PNG files.

 ## Feedback and Contributions